shays10/jvmworkshop/README.md

 3. Open `jvisualvm` (From terminal), locate your app and go to the `Monitor` tab.

 4. run `./create_load.sh`, It will create 10K requests.
-Each request randomize contactIds from 1 to 10 and will send a GET HTTP call to the server
+Each request will try to retrieve one of the first 10 contacts.

 5. Back to JVisualVM.
 What is happening?
 To investigate further, let's take a heap dump once you see the chainsaw graph in the heap section.
 Try one of the following methods: